 There's plenty to do in the tea-room while you tuck in.
 We provide a selection of colouring sheets, crayons and children's books to help you keep the little ones entertained.

 We also sell delicious hot drinks and snacks from The Cube, which is right by the play area, so you can relax with a tea or coffee while the kids play.

 Is it raining?
 Don't worry, you can always borrow a brolly from the kiosk, so just put on your wellies, search for the muddiest puddles you can find and have fun.

 There are all kinds of hidden surprises to look out for on your walk.
 Dress up, build a den, cross swords or have a game of nine-pins.

-In school holidays we run trails for you to follow around the Garden and hold fun craft sessions in the Thatched Cottage.
-Ask one of our team to help you find all the activities.
+In school holidays we run trails for you to follow around the garden and hold fun craft sessions in the Thatched Cottage.
+Have a read of our What's On page for more information.

 Don’t forget to..

 - Feed the birds - you can buy a bag of bird food from the kiosk for a small donation.